thoughtspot/thoughtspot.github.io/_appliance/aws/installing-aws.md

 ```
 3. Edit the output with your specific cluster information.
 For more information on this process, refer to [Using the `cluster create` command]({{ site.baseurl }}/appliance/hardware/cluster%20create.html) and [Parameters of the `cluster create` command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).

-  The cluster installer automatically reboots all the nodes after the install.
+  The cluster installer automatically reboots all the nodes after the install. `Firewalld` automatically turns back on.
 Wait at least 15 minutes for the installation process to complete.
 The system is rebooting, which takes a few minutes.
   Log into any node to check the current cluster status, using the command `tscli cluster status`.

 ### Step 2.
 Check Cluster Health